Affiliate links on Android Authority may earn us a commission. Learn more.

 When you opt for fixed wireless internet, your provider will install a receiver on your house.
 It will communicate with the nearest wireless base station and offer you access to the web via a cable carrying the broadband signal from the receiver to the router in your house.

-Fixed wireless internet is mainly used in rural areas where setting up the infrastructure for broadband services like DSL is prohibitively expensive.
-Transporting and burying cables in the ground and getting the necessary permits can be expensive.
+Fixed wireless internet is a top choice in rural areas where setting up the infrastructure for broadband services like DSL is prohibitively expensive.
+Transporting and burying cables in the ground and getting the necessary permits can be costly.
 So it doesn’t make financial sense for service providers to go down this road in less populated areas, where they can’t get enough subscribers on board to justify the total costs.

 Pros and cons of fixed wireless internet

 As with everything in life, fixed wireless internet has its share of advantages and disadvantages.
-Let’s talk about the advantages first.
+Let’s talk about the benefits first.

-- It’s easier to set up the equipment needed for fixed wireless internet than it is for other broadband services, because it doesn’t require physical cables or the hassle they entail.
+- It’s easier to set up the equipment needed for fixed wireless internet than for other broadband services because it doesn’t require physical cables or much hassle.

 - Unlike traditional cellular services, fixed wireless internet usually has either very high caps (100GB or more) or no caps at all.
-Additionally, the technology offers high download speeds that are just as fast if not faster than those you get from other broadband services.
+Additionally, the technology offers high download speeds that are just as fast, if not quicker, than those you get from other broadband services.

 - The problem with fixed wireless internet is that the connection isn’t always stable.
 Rain, fog, and other weather conditions can affect its strength.

-- There also has to be a line of sight between the receiver on your house and the wireless base station.
-Obstructions such as trees and hills can affect the quality of the service and can even prevent it from being set up.
+- You also need a line of sight between the receiver on your house and the wireless base station.
+Obstructions such as trees and hills can affect the quality of the service and even rule it out as an option.

 Fixed wireless vs satellite internet

 Satellite internet is another option for those living in areas where fixed broadband services are not available.
-Although it also requires a dish and provides you with high-speed internet access without using a phone or cable line, satellite is different from fixed wireless in many ways.
+Although it also requires a dish and provides you with high-speed internet access without using a phone or cable line, satellite internet is different from fixed wireless in many ways.

-Read Next: Best Internet providers in the US
+Read Next: The best Internet providers in the US